jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2q-article-4.md

 172 The high duties imposed on foreign imports encouraged smuggling in many cases.

 In all cases, high duties reduced customs revenue below what moderate duties would have afforded.

 Dr. Swift says that in the arithmetic of the customs is 2 + 2 = 1.
 This is perfectly true regarding such heavy duties.

 Such duties could never have been imposed had not the mercantile system taught us to use taxation as an instrument of monopoly, not revenue.

-173 The bounties sometimes given on the exportation of home produce and manufactures, and the drawbacks paid on the re-exportation of most foreign goods, have created=
+173 The bounties sometimes given on the exportation of home produce and manufactures, and the drawbacks paid on the re-exportation of most foreign goods, have created:
 - many frauds, and
 - smuggling.